NOC-MSM/pyBDY/README.rst

 The above path for Java Home was valid for a Macbook Pro 2015 with macOS Catalina and Java SDK 13.0.2 however for different java versions, operating systems etc this may be different

-The conda environment yaml file has been tested with Miniconda 3.7 and found to install the enironment correctly.
+The conda environment yaml file has been tested with miniconda 3.7 and found to install the environment correctly.

 Contribution guidelines
 -----------------------